StraitsX/Orchid-PBM/NoahPBM/README.md

 UUPS is not required unless we want to upgrade the proxy itself on a regular basis.
 We want to keep things simple and just use a TransparentProxy at the expense of being able to upgrade the proxy contract itself.

 Proxy contracts are copied from th [Openzeppelin Github](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v5.0.1/contracts/proxy/transparent/TransparentUpgradeableProxy.sol) repo for ease of deployment and acts as a snaphot.

+# Development notes

+This repository uses nix to standardize the deployment environment.
+You may visit https://nixos.org/download to download nix before running any scripts.

+nix environment can be initialized with `nix develop` which would start a nix shell.
+Run `npm install` to install the relevant nodejs packages required to run the scripts in this repository.

+# Running tests
+`npx hardhat clean` `npx hardhat compile` `npx hardhat test` `npx hardhat test test/myfile.js`

+# Deploying
+hardhat.config.js is configured for the following networks:
+`npx hardhat deploy --network polygon`
+`npx hardhat deploy --network holesky`

+To deploy a specific file, use the tags param.
+Tags are defined at the end of each deployment file, e.g.
+`npx hardhat deploy --network holesky --tags pbm --reset`